Medusa (comics): Powers and abilities

 Medusa possesses a long, thick head of red hair; thanks to her exposure to the mutagenic Terrigen Mist, every strand of her hair has great tensile strength, modulus of elasticity, and sheer resistance far surpassing human hair.
 She possesses the psychokinetic ability to animate her hair for a number of feats, including elongating it to almost twice its normal length (Medusa's hair is approximately 6 ft in length when relaxed), and using her hair to lift and move heavy weights (up to 1.6 tons); a portion of her hair must be used to anchor the rest at these greater weights, so that more than her scalp/skull is used as a brace.

 Medusa can control the movement of her hair as if it were countless thin appendages growing from her head.
 A psionic field permeates her mutagenically altered hair-cells, causing mutual attraction across the gaps between strands.
 These relatively small forces operate in conjunction to develop larger forces.
 Through concentration, she can psionically move her hair in any manner imaginable.
 She can snap the length of it through the air like a whip (the tip of which moves faster than the speed of sound), or rotate it in a fan-like manner.
 She can bind persons or objects with it as if it were rope, or use it to lift objects which weigh more than she could lift with her arms.
 Her scalp, skull, and neck do not support the weight of an object that she lifts: It is held aloft by the psionic force coursing through the hair.
 Medusa can also perform delicate manipulations with her hair such as lock picking or threading a needle, and such complex acts of coordination as typing or shuffling a deck of cards.
 Although she has no nerve endings in her hair, she can "feel" sensations on all parts of her hair by a form of mental feedback from her psionic field.

 Medusa is an accomplished thief, using her hair.
 Medusa is also able to retain some degree of control over her hair after it has been cut or otherwise severed from her scalp.
 She presumably has the typical enhanced physical abilities granted by the genetically superior Inhuman physiology.
 She is also highly skilled at interpreting the gestures and body language of Black Bolt, and is fluent in a special sign language she uses with Black Bolt.

 Like all Inhumans, Medusa's immune system is weaker than that of an average human.
 However, due to her frequent ventures into the outside world, Medusa's immune system is stronger than that of her fellow Inhumans.
-As such, she has attained a resistance to the pollutants of the outside world, which enabled her to join the Fantastic Four (as well as be a former member of the Frightful Four) in the first place.
+As such, she has attained a resistance to the pollutants of the outside world.